Theory of planned behavior: Environmental psychology

 Another application of TPB has been in the field of environmental psychology.
 Generally speaking, actions that are environmentally friendly carry a positive normative belief.
 That is to say, behaviors that are consistent with environmental sustainability are widely promoted as positive behaviors.
 However, although there may be a behavioral intention to practice such behaviors, constraints can impede a sense of perceived behavioral control.
 An example of such a constraint is the belief that one's behavior will not have an impact.
 There are external constraints as well.
 For example, if an individual intends to behave in an environmentally responsible way but recycling infrastructure is absent in the individual's community, perceived behavioral control is likely to be low.
 The application of TPB in these situations helps explain contradictions such as individuals having positive attitudes toward sustainability but engaging in behavior that is antithetical to the idea of sustainability.

 Other research has found that attitudes toward climate change, perceived behavioral control, and subjective norms are associated with the intention to adopt a pro-environmental behavior.
 This knowledge can be applied to policy-making aimed at increasing environmentally friendly behavior.

+Additionally, research has been done more recently on Gen Z and how they relate to environmental psychology through the use of the TPB.
+For example, in 2020, Chaturvedi et al. conducted research on the behavioral intentions of Gen Z when it came to recycled clothing.
+They found that environmental concern, perceived value, and willingness to pay were the top leading factors in their purchasing intentions.
+Similarly, Noor et al., looked at the actions surrounding green purchases and activities amongst Gen Z in 2017.
+They found that Gen Z has the intention of consuming green products due to the positive associations aligned with it, along with the subjective norms, perceived green knowledge, and social visibility towards those purchases.
+Outside of personal product consumption, Ngo and Ha looked at Gen Z on using green tourism in 2023.
+They found that Gen Z used knowledge sharing as a precursor to shape their perception and attitudes towards green tourism services.
+Moreover, they recognized the importance of knowledge sharing to raise awareness surrounding not only green tourism, but green practices all together, to induce positive attitudes about sustainable practices.